jbw/app-config-ts/README.md

 # Welcome to Ectropy!

-* Use classes to provide typed access to your configuration files.
+* Use classes and types to provide typed access to your configuration files.
 * Slice and dice a configuration file into many types depending on the scenario and usage in your app.
 * Override configuration with environment variables by convention.
 * Add multiple configuration files (e.g. `config.dev.json`, `condfig.prod.json`) which override values by layering (order matters!)